Professor Email: email@example.com

 Ph.D., Community and Regional Planning, University of British Columbia, 1997

 M.Sc., International Economic Development, University of Pennsylvania, 1993

 Organized crime, crime prevention, community development, developmental criminology, policing and law enforcement

-Saint Mary's University Academic Resilience Team (2014 to present) - This pilot project is a quasi-experiment built on principles of crime prevention through social development and recidivism prevention.
+Saint Mary's University Academic Resilience Team (SMART) - This pilot project is a quasi-experiment built on principles of crime prevention through social development and recidivism prevention.
 The project helps disadvantaged and marginalized youth achieve academic success, which includes completing high school and successfully enrolling at Saint Mary's University or another post-secondary institution.
 The evidence-based intervention principles and strategies being used in this project include the following:

 - tutoring, mentoring, and advocacy by trained SMU students,

 - development of an academic success plan for the youth,